 - The option async (the values are yes or no) specifies whether JIT compilation process is synchronous with respect to the CPU or asynchronous.
 By default it is asynchronous (yes).
 The synchronous mode is needed mostly for debugging. - The option idle enables the emulator to release the host CPU when the guest OS is idle.
 This feature can cause performance degradation of some IO-loads.
-This feature is currently experimental and is available for field testing only. - The option experimental enables some experimental optimization features that have field test status. - The option max_pages specifies the maximal number of JIT pages that can be simultaneously active in the system.
+This feature is currently experimental and is available for field testing only. - The option experimental enables some experimental optimization features that have field test - The option max_pages specifies the maximal number of JIT pages that can be simultaneously active in the system.
 Each JIT page corresponds to a single page of Alpha code.
 Please do not change unless you know what you are doing. - The option code_size specifies the default size in KB for memory allocation of code chunks.
 The default is 256k.
 Too big chunks can cause excessive memory consumption.
 Too small chunks can degrade the system performance due to frequent allocation.
 The advised values are in range 128 1024.
-The value is rounded up to 64k. - The option imb_mode this is an advanced feature for performance tuning.
-Do not change it unless advised to do so by EmuVM. - The option imb_on_rei this is an obsolete feature that enables automatic instruction memory barrier on PAL REI.
-Do not enable it.
+The value is rounded up to 64k.